Skip to Content

 On a diesel vehicle or machine there is a separate DEF tank and diesel fuel tank.

-What Happens If You Run Out of RV DEF?
+What Happens If You Run Out of DEF?

 If your DEF level is getting low, you’ll receive plenty of warning ahead of the tank running empty.
 Some vehicles even have a dedicated DEF gauge on the dash.

-If you’re running low on DEF, it’s possible that your RV will have reduced power.
+If you’re running low on DEF, it’s possible that your vehicle will have reduced power.
 This is intentional, to conserve the DEF remaining in the tank.

-If you fail to refill your RV’s DEF tank and it runs too low, your RV may be immobilized, and you won’t be able to start the engine until the DEF is replenished.
+If you fail to refill your RV’s DEF tank and it runs too low, your vehicle may be immobilized, and you won’t be able to start the engine until the DEF is replenished.
 Essentially, the rig will go into “limp mode”.
-In some cases, the rig may require service.
+In some cases, the engine may even require service.

 In our experience, though, there’s no need to run out of DEF.
-In the rigs we drove, a warning light on the dash would come on alerting us that the DEF was running low.
-At the next fuel stop, we’d buy another container of it and top it back up.
-Most of the DEF packaging we encountered even had the spout built in, so it was very easy to add to the tank.
+In any DEF-equipped vehicle we’ve driven, a warning light on the dash comes on to alert you that the DEF is running low.
+At the next fuel stop, buy another container of it and top it back up.
+Most of the DEF packaging we encounter even has the spout built in, so it’s very easy to add to the tank.

 Is There Anything I Need To Know To Properly Handle DEF?